Jan 14, 2020 • 2 min read

-Easily the best way to see Nepal is on foot, following a network of trails trodden for centuries by porters, traders, pilgrims, mountaineers and locals travelling from village to village, plains to hills, Nepal to Tibet.
-Nothing beats walking under your own steam under a crystal-clear Himalayan sky, passing Sherpa, Gurung and Thakali villages, Tibetan monasteries and sacred lakes, while staring at a range of 8000m peaks.
+Easily the best way to see Nepal is on foot, following a network of trails trodden for centuries by porters, traders, pilgrims, mountaineers and locals traveling from village to village, plains to hills, Nepal to Tibet.
+Nothing beats walking under your own steam under a crystal-clear Himalayan sky, passing Sherpa, Gurung and Thakali villages, Tibetan monasteries and sacred lakes, while staring at a range of 26,246ft (8000m) peaks.

 - Wildlife & NatureClimate change brings grass and plants to high-altitude zones of EverestHikingMagnificent Mustang: trekking Nepal's mountain deserts

 Jul 18, 2019 • 7 min readSustainable TravelResponsible trekking in Nepal: tips for minimising your footprint

 Oct 19, 2017 • 5 min readWildlife & NatureTrek Nar Phu and escape Nepal’s apple pie trail

 May 24, 2017 • 7 min read

 - HikingAsk an expert: Jo Bradshaw on how to pack for the Himalayas